Skip to content

 Is Lake Erie water safe to drink?

-Communities drawing from western Lake Erie, like Toledo, treat their water to meet safety standards, but harmful algal blooms remain a documented seasonal risk.
-In 2014 a bloom's microcystin toxin caused a do-not-drink advisory for over 400,000 people, and utilities have since invested in advanced treatment and nutrient-reduction efforts.
+Day to day, yes - communities drawing from western Lake Erie, like Toledo, treat their water to meet safety standards.
+The thing to be aware of is a seasonal one: harmful algal blooms.
+In 2014 a bloom's microcystin toxin (a natural toxin algae can produce) led to a do-not-drink advisory for over 400,000 people, and utilities have since invested in advanced treatment and nutrient-reduction efforts, so the system is far better prepared now than it was then.

 Is there PFAS in Ohio drinking water?

-PFAS has been detected near industrial and military sites in Ohio, and the DuPont C8 (PFOA) legacy contaminated Mid-Ohio Valley water for decades.
-A 2023 settlement with DuPont, Chemours, and Corteva directs 110 million dollars to Ohio, with funds supporting PFAS treatment and new water sources in affected areas.
+In specific areas, yes.
+PFAS - long-lasting synthetic chemicals - has been detected near industrial and military sites in Ohio, and the DuPont C8 (PFOA) legacy affected Mid-Ohio Valley water for decades.
+The cleanup is funded: a 2023 settlement with DuPont, Chemours, and Corteva directs 110 million dollars to Ohio, supporting PFAS treatment and new water sources in the affected areas.
+If you live in one of those areas, your utility's report is the place to see current levels.

 Should I worry about lead in older Ohio cities?

-Homes served by legacy lead pipes or plumbing in older Ohio cities can have elevated lead at the tap.
-Lead is especially harmful to children, so checking with your utility about your service-line material and using lead-certified filtration are sensible precautions.
+It's worth a look mainly if your home is older.
+Houses served by legacy lead pipes or plumbing in older Ohio cities can have elevated lead at the tap - and it helps to know this comes from the pipes, not the source water.
+Because lead is especially harmful to children, the sensible steps are checking your service-line material with your utility and, if it's lead or unknown, using lead-certified filtration in the meantime.

 Sources